All News Blog Videos

 How we can help

 With the help of our Notary Public of England and Wales, Nathan Woodcock, you can get your Indian Power of Attorney notarised and legalised for use in India.
+Our logos and information can be added to your Power of Attorney as part of this process, to act as proof of who we are.

 You can contact us to book an appointment with Nathan at one of our offices in either London, Manchester or Sheffield.
 However, if you cannot make it to one of our offices, you can instead use our mobile notary service to meet Nathan at a suitable time and place of your own choosing.